ChrisKatsaras/mysql-Dump-Script/README.md

 ## Configuration:
-> command = "mysqldump -h localhost -uroot -p DATABASENAME" Change localhost to desired host
+> command = "mysqldump -h localhost -uroot -p DATABASENAME"

+Change localhost to desired host
+Change -uroot to be -uYourUsername
 Change DATABASENAME to desired database

 > p.sendline("")
 Put your mysql password in between the quotes.